 It’s been a while since I’ve painted fabric, but I’m always on the lookout for inexpensive, clean chairs with good fabric.
 I found this one at the Habitat for Humanity Restore.
 My Mom and I had stopped to shop for old furniture to paint when she spotted this one.
-“It looks like a queen’s chair”, Mom said.
+“It looks like a queen’s chair,” Mom said.
 Off across the store, she went to claim the chair.
 I knew she had found something that caught her eye.
 Before I knew it, she was sitting in it.
-She said, “YOU can paint this”.
+She said, “YOU can paint this.”
 I had to agree, I did know how to paint fabric, but it wasn’t really wasn’t my style for painting.
-After a quick inspection, it met all my requirements and she had her heart set on it.
+After a quick inspection, it met all my requirements, and she had her heart set on it.
 We must NOT disappoint Mom.
 So here goes!

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here!

-Choosing The Right Chair to Paint Fabric
+Choosing The Right Chair To Paint Fabric

 When choosing a fabric chair for painting, there’s a couple of things you need to look for.

 - The fabric needs to clean and intact.
-No rips tears or thin worn areas.
+No rips, tears, or thin-worn areas.
 If you’re looking at an armchair with fabric, inspect the arms thoroughly.
 These are the areas that get the dirtiest and wear first.
-Oils on the fabric will repel paint.
-Even oils from skin contact.
+Oils on the fabric will repel paint—even oils from skin contact.

-- Make sure you do all repairs first if the upholstery needs repairing, tucking or securing.
+- Make sure you do all repairs first if the upholstery needs repairing, tucking, or securing.

 - And lastly, sit in it!
-The chair needs to be comfortable and also this is a great way to know if it has any damage to the springs.
+The chair needs to be comfortable, and also this is a great way to know if it has any damage to the springs.
 You will feel it.

-Preparing The Chair For Paint and Supplies List
+Preparing The Fabric For Paint

 - Spray Mister bottle